PDF PROBLEMS WITH MODERN WEB

 find it in the list of programs in Windows 10, under Windows

 Accessories.
 Or tell Cortana to find it.
-Right click to make a shortcut
+Right click to drag

-it to your desktop.
+it to your taskbar or desktop.
 You might even (as I do) specify jesty.org as the

 default site in IE, and just use your regular browser for your other browsing needs.